corda/corda/docs/source/corda-configuration-file.rst

 :certificateSigningService: Certificate Signing Server address.
 It is used by the certificate signing request utility to
     obtain SSL certificate.
 (See :doc:`permissioning` for more information.)

+:relay: If provided, the node will attempt to tunnel inbound connections via an external relay.
+The relay's address will be
+    advertised to the network map service instead of the provided ``p2pAddress``.

+        :relayHost: Hostname of the relay machine
+        :remoteInboundPort: A port on the relay machine that accepts incoming TCP connections.
+Traffic will be forwarded from this port to the local port specified in ``p2pAddress``.
+        :username: Username for establishing a SSH connection with the relay.
+        :privateKeyFile: Path to the private key file for SSH authentication.
+The private key must not have a passphrase.
+        :publicKeyFile: Path to the public key file for SSH authentication.
+        :sshPort: Port to be used for SSH connection, default ``22``.